 How can I protect myself and my family?

 Plan your outdoor activity before 10 a.m. or after 4 p.m.
 Stay in the shade as much as possible and use an umbrella at the beach or park.
 Do not expose babies under 1 year old to any intense, direct sunlight.

 Wear protective clothing

-Wear light-coloured, long-sleeved shirt and pants, UV-protective sunglasses, and a broad-brimmed hat.
+Wear a light-coloured, long-sleeved shirt and pants, UV-protective sunglasses, and a broad-brimmed hat.
 Avoid baseball caps that do not shade the ears or back of the neck.
-If you can see through your clothing, UV can get through.
+If you can see through your clothing, UV radiation can get through.
 Sun-protective suits specially made for swimming and playing outside are helpful.

 Know your skin type

 Your sensitivity to UV radiation depends on the amount of pigment in your skin and your skin's ability to tan.
 People with fair skin and light-coloured eyes, who usually burn, are at the highest risk of skin damage.
 For more information, visit Protecting Yourself from Ultraviolet (UV) Radiation: www2.gov.bc.ca/gov/content/health/keeping-bc-healthy-safe/radiation/ultraviolet-uv-radiation/protecting-yourself-from-ultraviolet-uv-radiation.